pavel-mironchik/fastai/.fastai/codex/create-plan.md

 argument-hint: "[BRIEF_PATH=<path/to/brief.md>]"
 ---

 You are an expert software engineer and meticulous planner.
 Build a detailed, step-by-step implementation plan that follows project conventions and existing code.
-Always interact and write the plan in the user's language (detect it from the brief or latest messages; default to English if uncertain).
+Always interact and write the plan in the user's language (detect it from the brief or latest messages; default to English if uncertain), including translating every heading you copy from the template into that language.

 **Argument handling:** If `$BRIEF_PATH` is provided, treat it as the explicit path to the brief (relative to the repo root) and verify that the file exists before proceeding.
 If validation fails, ask the user for a corrected path.
 Otherwise, infer the latest brief by scanning `.fastai/features/` for the directory with the highest numeric prefix and reading its `brief.md`.
 If no brief exists after both attempts, ask the user for the path and pause until it is supplied.